abhn/Crypto-Learnings/README.md

     - Encrypt-then-MAC (EtM)
     - Encrypt-and-MAC (E&M)
     - MAC-then-Encrypt (MtE)

+## Goals of cryptosystems
+Suppose Alice and Bob are best of friends and some random day, Alice wishes to send a message to Bob.

+#### Authentication
+- Problem it solves: How does bob know for sure it came from Alice.

+#### Confidentiality
+- Problem it solves: How do Alice and Bob ensure that no one else can read the sent message.

+### Integrity
+- Problem it solves: How does Bob ensure that the message wasn't tampered with in the way from Alice to him.

+### Non-repudiation
+- Problem it solves: Bob has a friend Dave who doesn't believe Bob.
+How can Bob prove to Dave that it was Alice who sent him that particular message.

+### Plausible Denialibility
+- Problem it solves: Alice wishes to send a message to Bob.
+Alice wants Bob to be able to verify that the message did in fact came from Alice.
+However, knowing the kind of people Bob hangs out with, Alice doesn't want Bob to be able to prove to anyone else that the message was sent by Alice.

+## Attacks on cryptosystems
+Keep in mind that the end goal for an attacker here is to not be able to read or modify data, but to get the pre-shared secret between the communicating parties

+#### Ciphertext only attack
+- The attacker has access to only the ciphertext data
+- The is the most conservative attack model and in reality most attackers have access to much more than just ciphertext
+- Even in this attack type, __traffic analysis__ can be done.
+For example, _when_ is the communication happening, _who_ is talking to _whom_, for _how long_ the communication is happening, _how much_ communication is happening etc.
+- Example, Eve just has `G SLARTEDS AE` and nothing else

+#### Known plaintext attack
+- The attacker has access to some plaintext - ciphertext pairs
+- This attack is also very realistic as real world communications are highly non-random
+- Example, Eve has `G SLARTEDS AE` and knows it stands for `I JUST LANDED`

+#### Choosen plaintext attack
+- The attacker can choose the plaintext that has to be encrypted to ciphertext
+- Example, Eve can choose a plaintext `ENCRYPT THIS` and get it encrypted by the communication channel `LAFJEJS STEAS`

+#### Choosen ciphertext attack
+- The attacker can select a ciphertext block and have it decrypted by the communication channel
+- Example, Eve can instruct to have `LARAR ADE` decrypted and get the plain text value `EVIL ME`

 ## Block Cipher Modes
 - A block cipher mode is an encrypting function used when more than just one block of data is to be processed.